loopback7084/astro_super_tools/README.md

 ## Prepare your device:

+- Create a full backup of your device using the MTKClient, either through the GUI using `python mtk_gui` or through `python mtk rl out`.
-- Unlock your bootloader.
+- Unlock your bootloader:
+    - Enable and open 'Developer Options'.
+    - Enable 'USB debugging' and 'OEM Unlocking'.
+    - Reboot into fastboot (reboot with `Vol -` pressed).
+    - Unlock bootloader using: `fastboot flashing unlock`.
-- Disable DMVerity on VBMETA, VBMETA_SYSTEM, VBMETA_VENDOR using fastboot:
+- Disable DMVerity on VBMETA, VBMETA_SYSTEM, VBMETA_VENDOR using fastboot by reflashing the vbmeta* bin files:
 ```
 fastboot --disable-verity --disable-verification flash vbmeta_a vbmeta_a.bin
 fastboot --disable-verity --disable-verification flash vbmeta_b vbmeta_b.bin